andershow31/calculator/readme.md

-Hello, this is a calculator project
+Hello, this is a calculator project.
+Obs.: to make a new calc you need to press 'C' button